 To be eligible for the DRD, the corporation must have held the shares on which the dividend was paid for at least 46 days during the 91-day period that began 45 days before the fund’s ex-dividend date (ex-date).
 The ex-date is the date on which the dividend is deducted from the fund’s per share net asset value.
 For purposes of the holding period, you may not count the day on which the shares were purchased or acquired by reinvesting dividends, but you may count the day the shares were sold.

-This worksheet helps calculate the portion of each fund’s total dividends that is eligible for the DRD.
+This worksheet helps calculate the portion of each fund’s Total Ordinary Dividends that is eligible for the DRD.
 Funds not listed in the chart below did not have any dividends eligible for the DRD deduction.

 Investors should carefully consider investment objectives, risks, charges and expenses.
 This and other important information is contained in the fund prospectuses and summary prospectuses, which can be obtained from a financial professional and should be read carefully before investing.